 Many lenders will suggest that borrowers interested in starting a business take a deferment or a forbearance to take a break from payments.

-While skipping a few months of payments may sound appealing, it can actually be a huge mistake.
+While skipping a few months of payments may sound appealing, it can be a huge mistake.

 The biggest problem with a deferment or forbearance is that it can derail applications for new loans, such as a mortgage or small business loan.
 When lenders see a forbearance or a deferment, they usually assume the worst.
-The see it as a sign of financial hardship and an indication that the loan might be more risky.
-While income-driven repayment and long repayment terms are commonly accepted strategies debt that is deferred is seen as more of a red flag.
+They see it as a sign of financial hardship and an indication that the loan might be riskier.
+While income-driven repayment and long repayment terms are commonly accepted strategies, debt that is deferred is seen as more of a red flag.

 Saving Money on Business Creation